 Risks Of Meat Consumption During Pregnancy

 Meat is a good source of protein, and is an important part of the diet too.
 However, consumption of undercooked meats including clams, raw oysters, sushi, unpasteurized eggs and even raw cookie or cake dough could pose several health risks.
-This is because these undercooked foods tend to contain large amounts of bacteria, parasites and viruses, which may raise your risk of being affected by several health conditions, and possibly even affect you adversely during pregnancy.
+This is because these undercooked foods tend to contain E.coli, Campylobacter, Salmonella, or Toxoplasma gondii , which may raise your risk of being affected by several health conditions (such as food poisoning and toxoplasmosis), and possibly even affect you adversely during pregnancy (1).

 Other foods like hot dogs and luncheon meats also tend to contain bacteria known as Listeria monocytogenes, which causes a condition known as listeriosis.
-Listeriosis, if allowed to progress, may also lead to stillbirth, miscarriage and other serious health problems.
-(1)
+The Centers for Disease Control and Prevention (CDC) states that pregnant women are 10 times more likely to be affected by Listeriosis than others.
+If allowed to progress, listeriosis may also lead to stillbirth, miscarriage, and other serious health problems (2).

 While the risk of being affected by this infection is relatively low, it is still a concerning factor.
 In addition, it is important to note that your body is relatively vulnerable during pregnancy, which is why, it is best to stick to the consumption of foods that have little or no risk of any health concern associated with their consumption.

 Is it Safe to Eat Ham While Pregnant?

-According to the NHS, pregnant women can consume cold cured meats like salami and Parma ham safely during pregnancy with a very low risk of being affected by food poisoning or infections.
+According to the NHS, pregnant women can consume cold cured meats like salami and Parma ham safely during pregnancy with a very low risk of being affected by food poisoning or infections (2) (3).
 But remember risk is still there.
 However, it is important to note that while these infections may be mild for your body, they may turn out to be serious for your baby.
 In fact, having listeriosis during pregnancy could increase your chances of transferring the infection to your baby, which could also lead to premature delivery or neonatal death.
-(2)

 Basically, consuming ham during pregnancy could be risky.